wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/1-powerapps-introduction.md

 Welcome to Microsoft PowerApps.
 This self-paced online module helps you build apps from the ground up.

+ In this module, you will:
+  - Explore how PowerApps can make your business more efficent.
+  - Understand which technologies to use to perform tasks in PowerApps.
+  - Understand the different ways to build an app in PowerApps.
+  - Create your first app from data in a Microsoft Excel workbook.

-With this introductory module, you'll learn how to create an app from data in a Microsoft Excel workbook.
-As a prerequisite, you'll download the workbook, which contains sample data.
+In this introductory module, you'll learn how to create an app from data in a Microsoft Excel workbook.
+As a prerequisite, you'll download a workbook that contains sample data.
 Then you'll upload the workbook to Microsoft OneDrive for Business, where you can share the data with others.
 Then you'll build the app without using a traditional programming language such as C#.

 With PowerApps, you can: